Working With Salvaged Wood – The Process

 Fine strips of wood make a complex fretwork that can then hold slightly larger pieces.
 They are fixed together using a halving joint.
 As the piece grows I fix the layers together with ‘uprights’ that will protrude from the work when it hangs on the wall – these not only secure the layers but aesthetically they give the work another dimension.

 When is the work finished?
 When I think Ive done all I can I hang the piece in our living room and sit on the sofa (usually with a dog in my lap) staring at it!
 My partner Nel will give her opinion ‘there’s a big hole here you need to fill up!’ .
 But the real test is taking a picture – it’s amazing the amount of faults the camera will pick up that the eye doesn’t.
 Then it’s back to the work bench!!
-Often whole tracts have to be removed, redone and improved upon.
+When you’re working with salvaged wood, pieces can often be warped or damaged in some way so inevitably whole tracts have to be removed, redone and improved upon.